diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 LOAD DATA LOCAL INPATH "input/ncdc/metadata/stations-fixed-width.txt" INTO TABLE stations;
 ```
-The table’s SerDe is not used for the load operation.
+`The table’s SerDe is not used for the load operation.`

 As this example demonstrates, **RegexSerDe** can be useful for getting data into Hive, but `due to its inefficiency` it should not be used for general-purpose storage. `Consider copying the data into a binary storage format instead`.

 ##### Storage handlers
-Storage handlers are used for storage systems that Hive cannot access natively, such as HBase.
+`Storage handlers are used for storage systems that Hive cannot access natively, such as HBase`.
 Storage handlers are specified using a STORED BY clause, instead of the ROW FORMAT and STORED AS clauses.

 #### Hive Importing Data
 1. We’ve already seen how to use the LOAD DATA operation to import data into a Hive table (or partition) by copying or moving files to the table’s directory.